CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/document-numbering.md

 # Document Numbering

 This function sets an automatic number to a newly created document.
-A default document series starts with 1.
-It can be changed for any other number.
-A freshly created document automatically obtains the next number in a series.
-Document Numbering is a standard SAP B1 function that also covers ProcessForce documents.
+The default document series begins with 1, but it can be set to any other starting number.
+Each newly created document automatically receives the next number in the series.
+Document Numbering is a standard feature in SAP Business One that also covers ProcessForce documents.

 :::info Path
     Administration → System Initialization → Document Numbering